-Component 4 will address institutional strengthening of ROPAGA as a leading organization in sustainable agriculture development in the Grand'Anse department.
-The beneficiaries of this component will be the members of ROPAGA and its six affiliated partner organizations, totaling about 35,000 people of whom more than two thirds are women, who will benefit from improved services.
+ROPAGA and its six affiliated partner organizations totaling about 35,000 people of whom more than two thirds are women, who will benefit from improved services.
 Partner organizations will be selected based on their current needs, as well as their seniority as members of ROPAGA.
 Priority will be given to women's groups in order to empower vulnerable women.

-2.4 Major obstacles to smallholder and related small business development in the food and agriculture sectors in the project area.
+2.4 Major obstacles to smallholder and related small business development in the food and agriculture sectors in the project area

 The department of Grand'Anse is one of the poorest regions in Haiti: 79.6% of the inhabitants live below the poverty line.3 Located in the path of hurricanes and prone to deforestation, the department is exposed to the risks of drought, flooding, landslides, and earthquakes.
-Disaster preparedness, response capacity and level of resilience are still too low today, despite the frequent crises.
-The World Food Programme identified 578,000 food insecure people in the affected areas (South, Nippes, and Grand'Anse).4 To add to this food insecurity, food prices in Grand'Anse are the highest in the country.
-The socio-political crisis, the blocking of roads, the long distance of the Grand'Anse department from Port-au-Prince, the Covid-19 crisis and the ensuing runaway inflation have had a great impact on the availability of food, both local and imported.
+Disaster preparedness, response capacity, and level of resilience are still too low today, despite the frequent crises.
+The World Food Program identified 578,000 food insecure people in the affected areas (South, Nippes, and Grand'Anse).4 To add to this food insecurity, food prices in Grand'Anse are the highest in the country.
+The socio-political crisis, the blocking of roads, the long distance of the Grand'Anse department from Port-au-Prince, the Covid-19 crisis, and the ensuing runaway inflation have had a great impact on the availability of food, both local and imported.
 Grand'Anse desperately needs a revival of agriculture-related small businesses and a strengthening of its value chains - linking producers to sellers - in order to build the resilience of vulnerable populations, adapt their agriculture in the face of climate change, and reduce vulnerability to climate shocks.